+One of the organizational behavior jobs are human resource managers.
 When many people think about possible careers for organizational behavior graduates, one of the first occupations that come to mind is human resource management.
 As top persons of human resource teams, HR managers oversee all work conducted in their department.
-They are also responsible for creating such things as proper codes of conduct for staff members, appropriate disciplinary methods and procedures, and coordinating the recruitment of new employees.
-Other important tasks of HR managers include designing effective training programs, reviewing conflict resolution processes, and ensuring that employment laws are followed.
+They are also responsible for creating such things as:

 Training and Development Managers

-Another great job that is available to persons with master degrees in organizational behavior involves training and development of employees.
-Training and development managers work closely with HR teams and top executives to determine what types of programs would help staff members become more productive.
-Common daily duties of these professionals include planning and coordinating training and development programs, creating educational materials, maintaining training and development budgets, and evaluating current training and development procedures.
-According to information provided by the United States Department of Labor, these positions are expected to increase by about 10 percent until the year 2026.
+Another of the organizational behavior careers that is available to persons with master degrees in organizational behavior involves training and development of employees.
+A training and development manager works closely with HR teams and top executives to determine what types of programs would help staff members become more productive.
+A training and development manager job description may include common daily duties such as:

 Employee Relations Managers

 Another of the OBM jobs is employee relations managers.
 They are also among the many careers that are available to graduates with a master’s degree in organizational behavior.
 Often confused with HR managers, employee relations managers focus solely on solving problems pertaining to individual staff members or the entire company team.
 They are responsible for a large variety of tasks including:

 - investigating complaints of discrimination and harassment

 It is also their job to maintain records pertaining to all HR relations issues.
 Strong written communication skills are important for this task.